-Pan fry them over medium heat with cooking spray or a little olive oil for about 3-4 minutes per side, until cooked through.
+Grilling these works great, but so does pan-frying them over medium heat in a little avocado oil for about 3-4 minutes per side, until cooked through.

 - 1 lb. ground lamb